What is the most appropriate way to prescribe

 Ondansetron has a favorable side effect

-number needed to harm (NNH) with a single dose of ondansetron is 36 for headache indicating one
+number needed to harm (NNH) with a single dose of ondansetron is 36 for headache indicating one case

-enzymes and 23 for constipation.
+and 23 for constipation.
 According to the

 International Anesthesia Research Society guidelines on PONV, if prophylaxis of ondansetron fails